MileHacker Logo

 Ideal Visit Times

 The low season (April to September) has reduced rates for accommodation and fewer crowds.
-However, intense heat in summer (April-May) may make outdoor activities uncomfortable.
+However, extreme heat in summer (April-May) may make outdoor activities uncomfortable.
 High humidity and heavy rainfall during the monsoon (June-September) can disrupt travel plans and limit outdoor exploration.

 High Season